 argumentative essay on animal rights quotesFrom anthropologists Jean and John Comaroff comes a new and intriguing analysis of the role ethnicity could and should play in today’s world.
 Given that contemporary nation-states are forced to acknowledge the existence and the implications of social and ethnic heterogeneity like never before, it appears that a new opportunity for ethnic groups in search of collective prosperity is in sight.
-In their new book, best spy sms app, the Comaroffs are defining this opportunity by both exploring the social and economic space in which ethnicity can play a positive role for its subjects and by dismissing some of the traditional theories on ethnicity.
+In their new book, Ethnicity INC., the Comaroffs are defining this opportunity by both exploring the social and economic space in which ethnicity can play a positive role for its subjects and by dismissing some of the traditional theories on ethnicity.

 For many of us, especially those interested in contemporary African affairs, ethnicity is a factor that has at times radically influenced the political and social arena of a country.
 Perhaps even those with a limited background in African politics can identify some of the most notorious cases in which the manipulation of ethnicity has had a disastrous effect: Rwanda in the early 1990s, Sudan since 2005, Kenya in the aftermath of the 2007 contested presidential elections, and so on.
 Politicians with high personal aspirations can play and have played the ethnicity card to accomplish their selfish goals and many fear that will be the case for the foreseeable future.
 Without dismissing the above mentioned cases, Jean and John Comaroff argue that there might be a different way of interpreting and conceptualizing ethnicity.